sdsc-ordes/technical-presentation/src/presentations/presentation-1/presentation.md

 ---

-# Come on... show me some syntax!
+## Come on 🐨 show me syntax!

-The syntax\* is as easy to read as in Python.
+The syntax\* is similar and as easy to read as in Python.

 <!-- prettier-ignore-start -->
 <div class="columns">
 <div class="column">